Restricted Evaluator Case Study

 Compression

-Turning scattered ideas into architectures, modules, and system families.
+Turning scattered ideas into architectures, modules, and system families with internal coherence rules.

 Phase C